scottcorgan/tiny-emitter/README.md

 Unsubscribe from an event or all events.
 If no callback is provided, it unsubscribes you from all events.

 * `event` - the name of the event to unsubscribe from
-* `callback` - the function used when binding to the event
+* `fn` - the function used when binding to the event

 ### emit(event[, arguments...])